Shopify/eng-intern-assessment-rails/README.md

 - clone [eng-intern-assessment-rails](https://github.com/adarsh-swe/eng-intern-assessment-rails)

 ### Generate Dev build
+1. run `cd eng-intern-assessment-rails/` to enter the project directory
-1. run `bundle install` to install required gems
+2. run `bundle install` to install required gems
-2. run `rails db:migrate` to intialize the database
+3. run `rails db:migrate` to intialize the database
-3. run `rails db:seed` to generate seed values for articles that I have included
+4. run `rails db:seed` to generate seed values for articles that I have included
-4. run `rails server` to create a develoepr build of the project
+5. run `rails server` to create a develoepr build of the project
-5. Access the app on http://localhost:3000/
+6. Access the app on http://localhost:3000/
-6. Access RDoc documenation by opening the `./doc/index.html` file in your browser
+7. Access RDoc documenation by opening the `./doc/index.html` file in your browser

 ## Run Test Cases
 With the same prerequisites for local installation as described [above](#local-installation):